KayserSoze42/extend.io/README.md

 ### Jumpin' VAC Flash

-_Squirrel script for calculating distance jumped, and displaying lenght in units, in chat._
+_Squirrel script for calculating distance jumped, and displaying the lenght in units, in chat._

 #### Usage